Ultimator14/pwn-docker/README.md

 ## WARNING

 - Do not start the container without `--tty --interactive`.
-If there is an error this will create an endless loop which can only be stopped via `docker container stop <containename>`
+The container can only be stopped via tty or `docker container stop <containename>`
 - The current directory will be mounted in the container.
 A malicious binary could delete/encrypt/modify all files in the current directory and it's subdirectories.
 Therefore do always debug a binary from a directory which has no important files inside it's  hierarchy.

 ## Notes